Search

 How working after retirement affects Social Security benefits

 The greatest distinction in how your return-to-work income will affect your Social Security benefits is related to whether you've reached full retirement age.
+Full retirement age is 66 if you were born between 1943 and 1954, and it gradually increases to 67 if you were born in 1960 or later.
 If you return to work after full retirement age, you'll experience no drop in benefits no matter how much you earn.

 If you're younger than full retirement age